szczeles/public-speaking/PITCHME.md

 ---

-## Wysoka dostępność (HA)
+## What about High Availability?

-- producenci ✓
+- producers ✓
-- brokerzy ✓
+- brokers ✓
-- konsumenci ✓
+- consumers ✓

 ---

-## Dyski nie są nieskończone...
+## Disk space is not infinite...

 ---?image=assets/images/impl14.png&size=contain

 ---

-## "Poproszę wiadomość nr 9283723"
+## "I'd like to start reading at offset 9881292"

 ---?image=assets/images/impl15.png&size=contain